rmorshea/labox/docs/src/usage/index.md

 ## Database Setup

-To use Lakery, you'll need to have set up the Lakery [database](./concepts/database.md) scheme as well as establish a
+To use Labox, you'll need to have set up the Labox [database](./concepts/database.md) scheme as well as establish a
 [SQLAlchemy connection](https://docs.sqlalchemy.org/en/20/orm/session_basics.html) to
 it.
 The latter is typically done using an async SQLAlchemy engine and session maker.To setup the schema SQLAlchemy recommends managing migrations with a tool like [alembic](https://alembic.sqlalchemy.org/en/latest/).
-But for the sake of simplicity, you can create the tables directly using the `create_all` method of Lakery's `BaseRecord` class.
+But for the sake of simplicity, you can create the tables directly using the `create_all` method of Labox's `BaseRecord` class.
 This will create the necessary tables in the database.

 ```python
 from sqlalchemy.ext.asyncio import async_sessionmaker